joy-y-cheng/math-adventures-website/README.md

 This is the website for Math Adventures, a free math enrichment program for elementary school students.

-## Making changes and deploying
+# Installations
-1. Modify the src folder.
+Run `npm ci` to install dependencies.

-2. Run `./build.sh` to update the _site folder using Eleventy.
+# Modifications
-3. Push changes.
+After modifying the src folder, run `./build.sh` to update the _site folder using Eleventy.
+View the site live by opening a local server with `npx @11ty/eleventy --serve`.
+Push changes to deploy.